luiscruz/course_sustainableSE/2025/p1_measuring_software/g6_llms_energy_consumption.md

 The **Deepseek r1 1.5B** model has a relatively wide and high EDP distribution suggesting moderate variability and higher overall energy-delay cost.
-The **Qwen 2.5 coder instruct 1.5B q5_0** model follows a similar trend but appears to have a slightly wider spread, indicating greater variation in efficiencyacross different runs.
+The **Qwen 2.5 coder instruct 1.5B q5_0** model follows a similar trend but appears to have a slightly wider spread, indicating greater variation in efficiency across different runs.
 The **Qwen 2.5 1.5B** model shows a much lower EDP, with its distribution heavily skewed toward lower values, suggesting significantly better energy efficiency compared to the other models.
 The **Yi coder 1.5B** model, on the other hand, exhibits the highest EDP values, indicating higher energy consumption and delay, and wider variability, making it the least efficient in this comparison.